Negative verb: English

-In English a standard negation (SN) is used to negate declarative main clauses.
+In English, a standard negation (SN) is used to negate declarative main clauses.
 The verbal negation predicate is 'not'.
 To negate other clauses, the negation construction differs from SN.
 The English auxiliary 'do', in combination with the negative verb, indicates whether one or multiple individuals are involved, while the verb referring to the negated activity remains non-inflected.
 Concluding this, ordinary verbs take the auxiliary do when negated by not.

 Uralic languages

 Uralic languages differ from each other in the particulars of negation predicate use but continue to show specific similarities.
 For defining different patterns of negation predicates it is necessary to know about the lexical verb (LV) and the finite form (FE).
 Miestamo defined four types of asymmetry in negation verbs.
 The first type shows a prominent appearance in Uralic languages.
 It is defined as A/Fin (A = asymmetry | Fin = finiteness) and describes that influenced by the negation verb, the finiteness of the LV is reduced or lost.
 For example, the LV loses the finiteness because the clause is marked by the de-verbalizing negative morpheme.
-Therefore, the copula is added as a type which holds the finite status (FE).
-In some uralic languages speaker produce connegatives to construct the syntactically acceptable word form used in negative clauses.
+Therefore, the copula is added as a type that holds the finite status (FE).
+In some Uralic languages, speakers produce connegatives to construct the syntactically acceptable word form used in negative clauses.

 Finnish

-The standard negation (SN) in Finnish language is realized by a verbal complex.
+The standard negation (SN) in the Finnish language is realized by a verbal complex.
 First the LV with a non-finite character is formed followed by the finite element which is presented as the negative auxiliary.
 The root of the auxiliary is 'e-'.
 The ending gives information about person and number.
-The marker for tense is not presented on the auxiliary and is only dependent from the clausal context.
+The marker for tense is not presented on the auxiliary and is only dependent on the clausal context.
 Therefore, tense is marked on the LV separated from the auxiliary and appears as connegative form in present tense and past participle in past tense.